-Pursuant to Rule 13.51B(1) of the Listing Rules, changes in information on the Directors since the date of the 2021-2022 interim report of the Company or the date of appointment as Director, whichever is later, and up to the date of this report were set out below:
+Pursuant to Rule 13.51B(1) of the Listing Rules, changes in information on the Directors since the date of the 2022-2023 interim report of the Company or the date of appointment as Director, whichever is later, and up to the date of this report were set out below:

-- (i) Changes to the Board are set out in (ii) to (v) under the section headed "Directors" above. - (ii) There were changes to the directorships of each of Mr. HK Cheung, Dr. Charles Chan, Mr. Alan Chan, Ms. SF Lam and Ms. Rosanna Chau in certain members of the Group. - (iii) Mr. Abraham Shek was re-designated from the vice chairman to the chairman of Goldin Financial Holdings Limited, a listed company in Hong Kong, with effect from 6 June 2022 and his term as a member of the Legislative Council of Hong Kong representing the real estate and construction functional constituency has ended. - (iv) Details of the Directors' emolument for the Year are set out in Note 12(a) to the consolidated financial statements.
+- (i) Changes to the Board are set out in (i) to (iii) under the section headed "Directors" above. - (ii) There were changes to the directorships of each of Mr. HK Cheung, Dr. Charles Chan, Mr. Alan Chan and Mr. William Law in certain members of the Group. - (iii) Ms. Rosanna Chau resigned as a director of various members of the Group with effect from 1 April 2023. - (iv) Mr. HK Cheung retired as an independent non-executive director of Future Bright Holdings Limited, a listed company in Hong Kong, at the conclusion of its annual general meeting held on 31 May 2023 and was appointed as an independent non-executive director of Road King Infrastructure Limited, a listed company in Hong Kong, with effect from 1 June 2023. - (v) Landing International Development Limited and International Alliance Financial Leasing Co., Ltd., listed companies in Hong Kong, changed their company names to Shin Hwa World Limited and Alliance International Education Leasing Holdings Limited with effect from 29 November 2022 and 14 February 2023 respectively.
+Lifestyle International Holding Limited withdrew the listing of its shares on the Stock Exchange with effect from 20 December 2022.
+Mr. Abraham Shek is an independent non-executive director of the aforesaid companies.
+Also, Mr. Abraham Shek was appointed as a member of the Court of City University of Hong Kong with effect from 1 January 2023. - (vi) Details of the Directors' emolument for the Year are set out in Note 12(a) to the consolidated financial statements.